Can dogs eat peanut butter?

 Yes.
 Several dog treats include peanut butter as a topping.

-Can dogs eat peanut butter if they are diabetic?
+Can dogs eat peanut butter if there are diabetic?

-This is a vet-specific question and cannot be answered without proper consultation.
+This is a vet-specific question and can’t be answered without proper consultation.

-Can dogs eat peanut butter if they have previously suffered pancreatitis etc.?
+Can dogs eat peanut butter if they have previously suffered pancreatitis?

-Ideally, no. But a more comprehensive answer can be found by consulting with a vet.
+Ideally, no. But a more comprehensive answer can be found by consulting a vet.

-Yes.
-But the amount should be highly controlled.
-That is, not more than 1tsp if you’re giving it to them every day.
+Yes, but the amount should be highly controlled.
+That is, not more than 1 tsp if you are giving it to them every day.